caddyserver/website/src/docs/markdown/caddyfile.md

 (That's a real, production-ready Caddyfile that serves WordPress with fully-managed HTTPS.)

 The basic idea is that you first type the address of your site, then the features or functionality you need your site to have.
+[View more common patterns.](/docs/caddyfile/patterns)

 ## Menu